alistairrutherford/noiz2-gdx/README.md

 The only renderer now is OpenGL as that's what LibGDX uses.

 Now that I have ported it over to use LibGDX it brings some nice additions such as the moving star background and the sliding transitions between screens.
+Plus I am tidying up a lot of the original code as well.

 Launch view.